-How Travel Agents Can Make Their Mark on Social Media
+How Travel Agents Can Make Their Mark on Social Media [+Quiz]

 Back in the days of yore when I was wee lass, there were no personal computers let alone internet and social media (SM).
-Yes friends, I lived long without the adrenaline rush of retweets, FB likes and Tumblr followers.
+Yes, friends, I lived long without the adrenaline rush of retweets, FB likes, and Tumblr followers.
 Oh, how times have changed.

 For me, navigating social media is like learning a new language.
 But the truth is that learning the language of social media is a must for travel agencies.
 But don’t fret, dear reader.
-I’m putting together a few basic tips to help your along with your social media marketing . . . and you might even have some fun along the way.
+I’m putting together a few basic tips to help you along with your social media marketing . . . and you might even have some fun along the way.

 The Big Picture:

 Chances are, as you’re reading this, someone is sitting at their office desk.
 The air conditioner is on too high so even though it’s 98 degrees outside, they’re forced to wear a cardigan inside.
 They’re eating a sandwich with limp lettuce and sweating cheese, slipping into a daydream so they can have a break from the drudgery of their day.

 Chances are they’re scrolling through Facebook, Twitter, or Instagram.
 They’re looking for images of their daydream to materialize in front of them . . . looking for someone to tell them they can afford to make that dream into a reality—if not now, someday.
 They may not know it, but they’re looking for you.